Script library

 }

-Customize authentication context class that is sent via an AuthnRequest to an upstream Identity Provider
+Customize authentication context class that is sent via an AuthnRequest to an upstream SAML Identity Provider

 Script usage